Aoi-hosizora/ahlib/README.md

 # ahlib

-+ Some useful golang functions library for personal use, inspired by [shomali11/util](https://github.com/shomali11/util)
++ Some useful golang functions library for personal use without any three-part library, inspired by [shomali11/util](https://github.com/shomali11/util).

 ### Example